mario-bermonti/stimpool/docs/contributing.md

 You can find see all the development tasks that pre-configured by running `poetry run invoke --list`.

+### Making changes

+#### Workflow

+We work by protecting `master` branch and only merging changes that don't break existing functionality and are tested.

+How do we do it?:

+1. We identify something that must change
+2. We create an issue on GitHub, if it doesn't already exist
+3. We create a new branch named after the issue we want "fix" (`issue-$TASKNUMBER`)
+4. We make changes and test everything works
+5. Style the code
+6. We then create a pull request to `master` branch that is reviewed and if approved, it is merged into `master`

+This way we achieve an easy and scalable development process that avoids merge conflicts and long-living branches.

+In this method, the `master` branch always has the latest version of the software, is stable, and is working.

         $ git checkout -b name-of-your-bugfix-or-feature